SeryioGonzalez/Azure_IoT_Lab/iothub/README.md

 7. In the following diagram, remember to select "Free tier"
 ![Snapshot](../images/iot-hub-2.PNG "Azure IoT Hub Service")

-8. Select **Review + create**.
+8. Select **Review + create** at the botton left highlighted in blue
-9. After successful validation, click "Create" and wait for a few minutes for the creation process to complete
+9. After successful validation, click **Create** and wait for a few minutes for the creation process to complete
 ![Snapshot](../images/iot-hub-3.PNG "Azure IoT Hub Service")

 #### Once the creation process has completed, the following window will show up